 18. Move efficiently through the airport, without doing any non-essential shopping, and leave it as soon as possible.

 19. Drive yourself from the airport to your final destination (rental car or your car) or have a family member you live with collect you.

 We occasionally see people who have taken a much more serious approach to keeping themselves safe from any possible virus infection.

 There are two common extra steps that some people take.
-Gloves and goggles.
+Gloves and goggles or face shield.